AusSeaSnakes/.github/CODE_OF_CONDUCT.md

 - Public or private harassment.
 - Publishing others' private information, such as a physical or electronic address, without permission.

-## Enforcement

-Community leaders are responsible for clarifying and enforcing standards.
-Anyone who violates the code of conduct may face consequences, including removal from the organization.

 ## Reporting Issues

-If you see or experience behavior that violates this Code of Conduct, please reach out to one of the organization leaders.
+If you see or experience behavior that violates this Code of Conduct, please reach out.
 All reports will be handled confidentially.

 ---